BotKiller04/Sysadmin_test_solutions_B22208/challenge 3/deliverables.md

 ran "sudo docker-compose up -d" to run containers on a single network in background

-**LEARNING OUTCOMES:**
+**LEARNING OUTCOMES:**<br>
--learnt about docker containers
+-learnt about docker containers <br>
--got to know about docker compose and how to write scripts for creating docker containers -mapping of postgresql data to a directory in localhost from container
+-got to know about docker compose and how to write scripts for creating docker containers<br> -mapping of postgresql data to a directory in localhost from container<br>